Unlock your business’ full potential with better reporting

 It’s strongly recommended you include all staff members.
 Don't limit this scope to those performing the processes, include anyone affected by the change.
 This way you ensure you don’t overlook anything and also garner buy-in from everyone involved.

-Flowcharts are simpler to create and
+Flowcharts are simpler to create and easy

 Swim lane diagrams are great for